 In a separate camp are people who use baking soda and/or vinegar.
 This is NOT a good idea!
 Baking soda is far too alkaline for the body.
 Vinegar has a low pH but very few benefits aside from helping to remove mineral buildup, and the idea that it closes up the cuticle to add shine is a myth.

 The best alternative is a completely detergent-free one.
-Hairstory New Wash cleans hair with a complex of essential oils and Aloe Vera to preserve the power of natural oils and remove only the things you don’t want.
+Hairstory New Wash revolutionizes hair cleansing through a complex formula of essential oils and Aloe Vera that preserves the power of natural oils and remove only the things you don’t want.
 The best part?
 You can use New Wash as often as you like without sapping moisture or waiting for that perfect hair moment days after washing.
 If you just can’t get enough moisture, try New Wash (Rich) with extra conditioning abilities.

 Curls need leave-in conditioners, moisturizers, and sealers.
 Some people with thicker, tighter curls swear by the LOC method – leave-in conditioner, oil, and cream – layered onto damp hair to help protect, moisturize and soften.
 But there’s a product that conditions, is made with essential oils, and comes in a cream form: Hairstory Hair Balm is the one thing (aside from New Wash) our curly clients can’t live without.
 It leaves hair super-soft, with no crunchy feeling.
 Curly girls really hate crunch.
 Right?